 - If you require a physical copy of an item, select “Request item.”

-- You will be asked to provide a current address for delivery: either an MIT campus address or off-campus within the United States or Canada (other international users should request digital copies via the Suggest a Purchase form).
+- You will be asked to provide a current address for delivery: either an MIT campus address or off-campus within the 50 United States or Canada.
+We do not currently ship to the U.S. territories or international locations.
+International users should request digital copies via the suggest a purchase form.

 Please note that turnaround times are likely to be longer than usual, as our safety protocols limit the number of library staff on campus.
 Thank you for your understanding.

 Access electronic materials and collections